 - KGU (Kwansei Gakuin University) Exchange Program: KGU is located near Kobe adjacent to the ancient city, Kyoto.
 This year-long program (September to July) consists of intensive Japanese language studies and Japan/East Asia studies.
 Students who have completed at least 1000-level Japanese (2000-level recommended) at Mount Allison are eligible.
 When the KGU program is successfully completed, transfer credits may be earned and applied in fulfillment of the minor/major in Japanese Studies.
 Up to three students from each university are exchanged every year.

 - KGU Cross-Cultural College (CCC): With a subsidy from the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT), KGU launched this program in collaboration with three universities in Canada - Queen's University, the University of Toronto and Mount Allison University - in the spring of 2012.
 Students from both countries work together on the key courses of multicultural studies and international relations in the form of seminar/ internships.
 The course activities take place in both Japan and Canada throughout the year.

-- Waseda University Exchange Program: Waseda University is located in the heart of Tokyo in the region distinguished from the Kobe/Kyoto region.
+- Waseda University Exchange Program: Waseda University is located in the heart of Tokyo.
 Mount Allison University has an exchange agreement with the School of International Liberal Studies (SILS).
 SILS offers a one-year program and a spring semester (March-July) program.
-In addition to Japanese language courses, SILS offers courses on a wide range of subjects in Arts, Humanities and Social Sciences.
+In addition to Japanese language courses, SILS offers courses in a wide range of subjects in Arts, Humanities and Social Sciences.